 Let us know how you feel about this

 last updated: 2017-03

-Add Azure data storage, authentication, and push notifications to mobile apps from within Xamarin Studio
+Add Azure data storage, authentication, and push notifications to mobile apps from within Visual Studio for Mac

 Connected Services Walkthrough

-The Connected Services workflow brings the Azure portal workflow into the Xamarin Studio, so you don’t have to leave your project to add services.
+The Connected Services workflow brings the Azure portal workflow into Visual Studio for Mac, so you don’t have to leave your project to add services.

 This walkthrough shows how to add an Azure backend service, which brings cloud data storage, authentication, and push notifications to a cross-platform Xamarin.Forms Portable Class Library (PCL) application.

 Start by double-clicking on the Connected Services node in the solution, which will bring up the Services Gallery.
 This is a list of all the available services for this application type.
 Select a service (such as Mobile backend with Azure App Service) by clicking on it.

 The Service Details Page has a description of the service and the dependencies to be installed.
 Click the Add button to add the dependencies to the app: